Attituding/postgresql-backup/README.md

 Through the following endpoints, you can manually back up and restore your backups.

-Putting the passwords in the query is not a terrific idea, but does allow for easy usage in browsers.
+Putting the password in the query is probably not a terrific idea, but does allow for easy usage in browsers.

 ## /?auth=password
 Shows this information